 The Malware War: The State of Malware on Mac

-We interviewed Thomas Reed, Malwarebytes' Director of Mac Offerings, about the state of malware on the Mac & mobile platforms.
-He says that adware was about the worst Mac users had to deal with for a while.
-But now, it's getting worse.
+We interviewed Thomas Reed, Malwarebytes' Director of Mac Offerings, about the state of malware on Mac & mobile.
+He said that for a while Mac users only had to deal with adware.
+But now, the Mac malware's growing.